 While certainly not the biggest data breach in recent memory, this Rogers Communications incident demonstrates how a seemingly small employee error can have significant consequences in the realm of cybersecurity.

-Data breaches have become major news topics, and with good reason.
-These incidents have major implications not just for the businesses affected, but also their employees, their corporate partners and, most importantly of all, their past and current customers.
+Data breaches have become major news topics and with good reason.
+These incidents have major implications not just for the businesses affected but also for their employees, their corporate partners, and, most importantly of all, their past and current customers.
 All of these breaches vary in terms of their impact, but many have one key element in common: the human factor.
-Far too often, data breaches occur that were entirely preventable, if only employees or other authorized personnel had greater information security awareness.
+Far too often, data breaches occur that were entirely preventable if only employees or other authorized personnel had greater security awareness.

 The recent Rogers Communications data breach is a useful case in point.
 While certainly not the biggest data breach in recent memory, this incident demonstrates how a seemingly small employee error can have significant consequences in the realm of cybersecurity.

 “The breach was the result of a phishing attack directed at one of Rogers’ IT support agents.”

 The breach was the result of a phishing attack directed at one of Rogers’ IT support agents.
 This employee was tricked into revealing an account manager’s confidential details.
 This, in turn, allowed the cyberattacker to access Rogers’ internal records—specifically, information regarding dozens of mid-sized business accounts, according to The Globe and Mail.

 The cyberattacker subsequently used this access to gain a hold of numerous contractors managed by the compromised employee.
 The hacker then used Twitter to publicly post a zip file containing these contracts along with a number of emails between Rogers personnel.

 In a statement, Patricia Trott, a spokeswoman for Rogers, acknowledged that pricing details were revealed in the breach, along with business names, addresses, and phone numbers.
 However, she emphasized that the hacker did not access any personal financial information, The Globe and Mail reported.